-Concurrently with this common stock offering, pursuant to a separate prospectus supplement, we are offering \$225.0 million aggregate principal amount of the notes (or a total of \$258.8 million aggregate principal amount if the underwriters in that offering exercise their option to purchase additional notes in full).
-A substantial number of shares of common stock is reserved for issuance upon conversion of the notes and the Deerfield Notes, upon the exercise of stock options, upon the vesting of restricted stock unit awards and upon the purchase of shares of common stock under our employee stock purchase program.
-The issuance and sale of substantial amounts of common stock, convertible notes, which may result in future issuances of our common stock, or the perception that such issuances and sales may occur, could adversely affect the market price of our common stock and impair our ability to raise capital through the sale of additional equity securities.
-Any market that develops for our notes is likely to influence the market for our common stock.
-For example, the price of our common stock could be affected by possible sales of common stock by investors who view the notes as a more attractive means of equity participation in our company and by hedging or arbitrage trading activity that we expect to occur involving our common stock.
+A substantial number of shares of our common stock is reserved for issuance upon conversion of the 2019 Notes, upon the exercise of stock options, upon vesting of restricted stock unit awards, upon sales under our employee stock purchase program, upon exercise of certain warrants issued to Deerfield and upon conversion of the Deerfield Notes.
+The issuance and sale of substantial amounts of our common stock, including upon conversion of the 2019 Notes or the Deerfield Notes, or the perception that such issuances and sales may occur, could adversely affect the market price of our common stock and impair our ability to raise capital through the sale of additional equity or equity-related securities in the future at a time and price that we deem appropriate.
+Trading of the 2019 Notes is likely to influence and be influenced by the market for our common stock.
+For example, the price of our common stock could be affected by possible sales of common stock by investors who view the 2019 Notes as a more attractive means of equity participation in our company and by hedging or arbitrage trading activity that we expect to occur involving our common stock.